Trump says he wants two-state solution for Mideast conflict

 Trump, in a meeting with Israeli Prime Minister Benjamin Netanyahu at the United Nations, also said he wanted to unveil a peace plan in the next two to three months.

-“I like a two state solution.
+“I like a two-state solution.
 That’s what I think works best ...
 That’s my feeling,” said Trump, who is attending the annual U.N. gathering of world leaders.

 Netanyahu has said that any future Palestinian state must be demilitarized and must recognize Israel as the state of the Jewish people - conditions that Palestinians say show he is not sincere about peacemaking.